An extension of my own company – flexible online training, tailored courses and shared values

 Like most people during the pandemic, we had to move away from what had been traditional face-to-face training to virtual classroom provision.
 We started with Legionella Awareness and Asbestos Awareness courses, and as well as changing the delivery method, International Workplace worked with us to tailor the content so the courses were relevant to our processes and procedures.

 We will continue to deliver these courses and others via virtual classroom because the feedback that I have had from the participants has been great; Kate, one of the trainers, is very engaging.
 My learners have told me that three-and-a-half hours just seems to disappear!
 I think that’s the best feedback that you can get.

 "As well as changing the delivery method, International Workplace worked with us to tailor the content so the courses were relevant to our processes and procedures."

 Collaborating to develop a bespoke training course

-Recently we had a specific need for a course on accident investigations.
-International Workplace’s trainer, Jamie, built a lot of the core components of the course then worked with our QSHE team to make it very specific to our systems of work.
+Recently we had a specific need for a course on accident investigation.
+International Workplace’s trainer, Jamie, built a lot of the core components of the course then worked with our QSHE team to make it specific to our systems of work.

 That's why we enjoy working with International Workplace because nothing is off the cards and the team are really accommodating and supportive to make those course changes for us.
 That's invaluable to an SME business when you don’t have an internal training delivery team.

 Salisbury is growing very quickly, and we have been very fortunate to have won quite a lot of new contracts.
-This brings a demand for mandatory courses which International Workplace deliver for us but sometimes we need to make changes to the delivery dates of courses.
+This brings a demand for mandatory courses, which International Workplace deliver for us.

 One of the things that I appreciate from International Workplace is its flexibility.
 If we need to move a training session, it's not surrounded by contractual obligations and cancellation fees.
 If it’s feasible to move it, that’s what happens, which is really helpful.